In Exercises 83–88, find equations for the lines that are tangent... | Channels for Pearson+

 Tangent Line

 The tangent line to a curve at a given point is a straight line that touches the curve at that point without crossing it.
 Its slope is equal to the derivative of the curve at that point.
-For the equation (y - x)² = 2x + 4 at the point (6, 2), the tangent line can be found using the derivative obtained through implicit differentiation.
+For the equation x^(3/2) + 2y^(3/2) = 17 at (1, 4), the tangent line's equation can be found using the slope obtained from implicit differentiation and the point-slope form of a line.

 Recommended video: